Phillies Reach 1-Year Deal With Craig Kimbrel, According to Reports

-Phillies reportedly reach 1-year deal with Craig Kimbrel originally appeared on NBC Sports Philadelphia
+Phillies reach 1-year deal with Craig Kimbrel, per reports originally appeared on NBC Sports Philadelphia

 Just when it looked like the Phillies' heavy lifting was done for the offseason, they pulled off one more big deal just before Christmas.